civol/HDLRuby/README.md

 { <name 0>: <type 0>, <name 1>: <type 1>, ... }
 ```

-For instance, the following code declares a hierarchical type with an 8-bit sub type named `header` and a 24-bit sub type named `data`:
+For instance, the following code declares a hierarchical type with an 8-bit subtype named `header` and a 24-bit subtype named `data`:

 ```ruby
 { header: bit[7..0], data: bit[23..0] }